The 1941 Lend-Lease Agreement

 This page is from a heritage partnered project.
 It was written in 1998 by students from Stephenville Integrated High School and edited by their teachers.
 It has not been vetted by the heritage website's academic editor.

-In August of 1940, Ottawa made an agreement with the Newfoundland Government saying that Canada assumed the responsibility of protection for the island.
+In August of 1940, Ottawa made an agreement with the Newfoundland Government stating that Canada assumed the responsibility of protection for the island.
 Roosevelt was interested in placing U.S. naval and air bases in the region because it guarded the entrance to the St. Lawrence River and the Gulf, as well as the western reaches of sea lanes in the North Atlantic.
 The lend-lease measure allowed the President to lease, transfer or lend any defense article to a country that is deemed vital for the defense of the United States.
-The British Commonwealth gave the U.S. "Reverse lend-lease" in September of 1942. $8 billion worth of services and goods were provided to U.S. forces that were overseas.
+The British Commonwealth gave the U.S. "Reverse lend-lease" in September of 1942.
+Eight billion dollars worth of services and goods were provided to U.S. forces that were overseas.
 After the war, financial settlements were made until 1972.

-The Ernest Harmon Air Force Base, located in Stephenville, Newfoundland, was constructed as a direct result of the 1941 lend-lease agreement between the United States and Britain.
+The Ernest Harmon Air Force Base, located in Stephenville, Newfoundland and Labrador, was constructed as a direct result of the 1941 lend-lease agreement between the United States and Britain.
 The base was operational from 1941-1966.
 During that period of time it contributed significantly to the economy and culture of Stephenville.
 It is difficult to imagine what Stephenville would be like today, if not for the lend-lease agreement and the base that resulted.